zcash/zcash/README.md

 This release is considered deprecated 16 weeks after the release day.
-There is an automatic deprecation shutdown feature which will halt the node some time after this 16 week time period.
+There is an automatic deprecation shutdown feature which will halt the node some time after this 16-week period.
 The automatic feature is based on block height.

 ## Getting Started